Dmytro-Posyliuzhnyi/math-learning-journal/Calculus I/Calculus I.md

 *Time: 2:49 PM*

 Today, I continue exploring the concept of derivatives.
 I'll leave a reminder here to take notes on the definition of the derivative in terms of a limit.
+I will also need to explain the concept of a derivative by describing it as finding the slope of a line.
+When two points are far apart, connecting them forms a secant line, and we calculate its slope.
+However, as the distance between the x-values (Δx) approaches zero, the secant line increasingly resembles a tangent line.
+At that point, we calculate the slope of the tangent line."

 ---